|

 temperature range.
 Blind stitch construction is usually favored by

-modern wet suit makers.
+modern wetsuit makers.
 Blind stitch seams lay flat and are sewn

 with curved needles so that the stitching does not completely penetrate